dongrep/support-engineer-interview/solution.md

 - **Description**: "Account balances become incorrect after many transactions"
 - **Impact**: Critical financial discrepancies

-**RCA**: Two issues were identified:

-- Transfer flows: when transferring from another account, no withdrawal transaction was being created, causing the ledger and balance to become inconsistent.
+**RCA**: Transfer flows: when transferring from another account, no withdrawal transaction was being created, causing the ledger and balance to become inconsistent.

 **Solution**:

 1. Use tRPC utilities (invalidate queries) to invalidate the transactions and balance cache for the specific account after any mutation that affects the account (funding, withdrawal, transfer).
 This ensures subsequent reads fetch fresh data.
 2. Update the transfer implementation to perform both a withdrawal from the source account and a deposit into the destination account within a single, atomic mutation (or database transaction) so both ledger entries exist.

+---

+### Ticket PERF-407: Performance Degradation

+- **Reporter**: DevOps
+- **Priority**: High
+- **Description**: "System slows down when processing multiple transactions"
+- **Impact**: Poor user experience during peak usage

+**RCA**: SQLite's single-writer limitation creates a bottleneck when multiple users try to create transactions simultaneously.
+**Solution**:

+- Migrate to PostgreSQL or MySQL, which support:
+  - Multiple concurrent writes (not just reads)
+  - Connection pooling to handle many simultaneous users
+  - Row-level locking instead of database-level locking
+  - Better concurrency control through MVCC

+**Result**: Multiple users can process transactions in parallel → Better performance → Improved user experience during peak usage.

+---

+**Ticket PERF-408: Resource Leak**

+- **Reporter**: System Monitoring
+- **Priority**: Critical
+- **Description**: "Database connections remain open"
+- **Impact**: System resource exhaustion

+**RCA**: A connection object was added to a connections array that is never used, and connections are not closed on cleanup, causing resource leakage.

+**Solution**:
+  1. Remove the unused `connections` array from `lib/db/index.ts`.
+  2. Ensure database connections are closed during application shutdown/cleanup (add a `close`/`dispose` method and call it from the process exit handler or framework shutdown hook).

 ### Template for Future Tickets